ngjsjordan/tp/docs/DeveloperGuide.md

 1. Adding an appointment while all persons are shown.
 To verify that an appointment has been added, use the `lap` command to show all appointments.

    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Multiple persons should be in the list.
+The following test cases will use the sample data.
+If the sample data has been cleared/modified, simply delete the json file to regenerate it.

    1. Test case: `ap d/2025-01-01T00:00 s/4 b/3` <br>
       Expected: A new appointment is added at datetime 2025-01-01T00:00, with seller being the person at index 4, and buyer the person at index 3.